+Appellate Advocacy at Wyche offers unparalleled service to our clients because we know the landscape.
 Our lawyers have substantial experience arguing before the United States Supreme Court, United States Courts of Appeals, and the Supreme Court and Court of Appeals of South Carolina.
-In addition, our lawyers have clerked on numerous state and appellate courts, including the South Carolina and United States Supreme Courts, and five different federal Circuit Courts.
-In addition to appeals in cases that we have handled from the beginning, clients, as well as other lawyers, often engage us for the sole purpose of assisting on the appeal.
+We have also clerked on numerous state and appellate courts, including the South Carolina and United States Supreme Courts, and five different federal Circuit Courts.
+We are unique in that we have former Justice Kaye Hearn from the Supreme Court of South Carolina and Wallace Lightsey as the top ranked lawyer in South Carolina, highlighting the unparalleled experience we bring to our clients.

-- We sought and obtained certiorari—and an 8–1 reversal—from the U.S. Supreme Court on behalf of our client, the shareholder of a corporation that had an ERISA judgment imposed on it in an earlier federal case.
+- We sought and obtained certiorari — and an 8-1 reversal — from the U.S. Supreme Court on behalf of our client, the shareholder of a corporation that had an ERISA judgment imposed against it in an earlier federal case.
 The plaintiffs sought to force our client to pay the judgment for benefits owed by the company’s plan.
 We persuaded the Supreme Court that there is no ancillary federal jurisdiction over a suit filed to collect a federal judgment from a party other than the judgment debtor.

 - We obtained an important appellate decision from the Fourth Circuit on the public forum doctrine.
 The Fourth Circuit affirmed an order Wyche obtained from the district court, ruling that an airport was required, on First Amendment grounds, to allow the placement of newspaper vending machines in the airport.